TeviBR99/TeviBR99/README.md

 ## :pencil2: About me
 I'm a Software Engineer with 3 years of experience.
 I have worked as a Full Stack Developer, Backend and currently I'm covering a Frontend role.

-I do find every role interesting, that's why I have been fitting almost every role.
-Actually that's what I learnt in college, I do not fall in love with any language, I just want to use which fits better to solve the problem my team has.

 Last but not least, it is important to mention that I do believe that our job works in hand with team work.
 I think it is essential to be a great developer as thoroughly a person who can assist their colleagues.